ROCm/hipBLAS/docs/install/Windows_Install_Guide.rst

 Building and installing hipBLAS
 ===============================

-Most users do not need to build hipBLAS from source because it can be used after installing the pre-built packages as described above.
+Most users do not need to build hipBLAS from source because it can be used after installing the prebuilt packages as described above.
 If necessary, users can follow these instructions to build hipBLAS from source.

 Download the hipBLAS source code
 --------------------------------

 The hipBLAS source code is available on the `hipBLAS GitHub <https://github.com/ROCm/hipBLAS>`_.
-The version of the ROCm HIP SDK might be shown in the default installation path, but you can run the HIP SDK compiler to display the version from the ``bin/`` folder:
+The ROCm HIP SDK version might be shown in the default installation path, but you can run the HIP SDK compiler to display the version from the ``bin/`` folder:

 ::